CLASSES

 INSTRUCTOR

 James Hintzen is a passionate student of the Internal Arts and practices Chi Kung & Tai Chi every day.
-His regular practice includes the traditional Yang Style 24 Form Tai Chi, and Shibashi, Zhineng, Eight Brocades & Zhan Zhuang Chi Kung.
-He has been helping students learn, understand & benefit from Tai Chi & Chi Kung since Feb, 2020.
+His regular practice includes the traditional Yang Style 24 Form Tai Chi and the Five Elements Qigong, Shibashi, Zhineng, the Eight Brocades & Zhan Zhuang Qigong.
+He has been helping students learn, understand & benefit from Tai Chi & Qigong since Feb, 2020.
+One of the highlights is being able to teach Qigong to patients recovering from Cancer at St. Joseph's Hospital.
+He has also had several students with Parkinsons that have benefited greatly from these practices and eliminated their falls after building back their balance.

 TAI CHI